engineersakibcse47/FaceRecognition/README.md

 Domain-Driven Design (DDD) is a software development approach that focuses on creating software that accurately reflects the underlying business domain and its complexities.
 It is a set of principles, practices, and patterns for modeling and designing software applications.
 DDD is often used in complex, large-scale software projects where there is a need to accurately reflect the business domain and its complexities, and to ensure that the software supports the business needs effectively.

-For the Domain Driven Design diagram, I had sketched what would be the complete [Problem Space](https://github.com/engineersakibcse47/FaceRecognition/blob/main/tasks/DDD_Diagram.jpg) for the application as starting point while drafting the general goal of the application.
+For the [Domain Driven Design Diagram](https://github.com/engineersakibcse47/FaceRecognition/blob/main/tasks/DDD_Diagram.jpg), I had sketched what would be the complete Problem Space for the application as starting point while drafting the general goal of the application.
 Some have been already implemented since then, some have to be implemented in the future, if I get fund from Edlich investments.
 The DDD diagram is also mapping the data flow relations as well as key partnerships for the application to work properly.
 Furthermore, I had created a small [glossary](https://github.com/engineersakibcse47/FaceRecognition/blob/main/tasks/glossary.pdf) containing ubiquitous language for each domain, this would allow a better understanding of the architecture and code.

 ### Metrics

-For metrics, I chose Sonarqube online version because it's much easier to integrate with your repository that running a local server.
+For metrics, I chose SonarCloud online version because it's much easier to integrate with your repository that running a local server.
 SonarCloud assists in evaluating the health of code and developing applications with clean, secure code.
 Detect bugs and vulnerabilities and receive immediate feedback.

 It also gives you the ability to embed lots of different badges-